Fallout begins for far-right trolls who trusted Epik to keep their identities secret

 An Epik spokesperson said the company condemns “persecution or targeted harassment” and that it investigates and takes appropriate action after reports of abuse.

 The spokesperson said Monster hired Camp for “an unrelated matter in early 2020” and that Epik had no knowledge of Camp’s actions.
-But the spokesperson also said the company had reviewed reports of Lewis’s claims and “did not find a violation at that time.”
+But the spokesperson also said the company had reviewed reports of Lewis’ claims and “did not find a violation at that time.”

 In a phone interview, Camp said he had no comment on whether he had domains registered on Epik and that such information was easily falsified.
 Camp also denied harassing Lewis or her father.
 After the call, which Camp recorded and posted online, he boasted of “lying to the Washington Post” and began harassing a Post reporter via text and social media.